christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 So the model builds a subject's false belief about an object’s location by: **1)** Establishing John as the belief holder. **2)** Tracking the cat's movement. **3)** Updating object locations. **4)** Integrating these elements into John's belief state. **5)** Suppressing outdated or irrelevant information.

+The ToM circuit appears to satisfy the three criteria discussed in Wang et al. The minimality shows how much each attention head from each component of the circuit contributes to the models ToM capability by its direct effect on logit difference.
+The score represents what percentage of the full model's logit differece (0.8365) this head directly contributes, and the higher the score, the more important the head is to the task.

 <br>

 <p align="center">